Privacy Policy

 5. Right to restrict processing

-You have rights to ‘block’ or suppress further use of your information when we are assessing a request for rectification or as an alternative to erasure.
+You have the right to ‘block’ or suppress further use of your information when we are assessing a request for rectification or as an alternative to erasure.
 When processing is restricted, we can still store your information, but may not use it further.
 We keep lists of people who have asked for further use of their information to be ‘blocked’ to make sure the restriction is respected in future.

 6. Right to data portability

-You have rights to obtain and reuse certain personal data for your own purposes across different organisations.
+You have the right to obtain and reuse certain personal data for your own purposes across different organisations.
 E.g., if you decide to move services, this enables you to move, copy or transfer your information easily between different service providers (or directly to yourself) safely and securely, without affecting its usability.
-This only applies to your information that you have provided that is being processed with your consent (if relevant) or to perform a contract that you are a party to, which is being processed by automated means.
+This only applies to the information that you have provided that is being processed with your consent (if relevant) or to perform a contract that you are a party to, which is being processed by automated means.
 We do not expect this right to be relevant in the context of the services that we provide.

 7. Right to object